bparanj/rom/seventh_chapter.md

 end
 ```

-The current implementation for loop method does not do anything.
+The current implementation for loop does not do anything.
 We need to listen for incoming requests and call the corresponding methods defined by the developer.
 We will discuss it in upcoming chapters.

 ## Summary